openmind-consortium/App-OCD-PatientFrontend/README.md

-# rcps-ember
+# RC+S Frontend - Brown University

-This README outlines the details of collaborating on this Ember application.
+This README outlines the details of collaborating on this Ember-electron application.

-A short introduction of this app could easily go here.
+RC+S user-facing app.
+The main goals of this app is to give RC+S patients a way to monitor the status of their implanted device, start-stop recording, find help information.

 ## Prerequisites